 "It thus takes special effort for the existing business to become entrepreneurial and innovative.
-The "normal" reaction is to allocate productive resources to the existing business, to the daily crisis and to getting a little more out of what we already have.
-The temptation in the existing business is to feed yesterday and to starve tomorrow".
+The "normal" reaction is to allocate productive resources to the existing business, to the daily crisis, and to getting a little more out of what we already have.
+The temptation in the existing business is to feed yesterday and to starve tomorrow."

-Drucker, 1986, pp. 149
+(Drucker, 1986, p.
+149)